tueimage/essential-skills/linux-essentials.md

 ## Running Python scripts on GPUs

-If your script uses the GPU through, for example through the Python libraries `tensorflow-gpu` or `theano`, it will automatically occupy **ALL GPUS**.
+If your script uses the GPU, for example through the Python libraries `tensorflow-gpu` or `theano`, it will automatically occupy **ALL GPUS**.
 If you are sharing the machine with other people (i.e. on a GPU-server), this may be the fastest way to get on their nerves.
 You need to contain your script to only use one (or at least a subset) of the available GPUs.

 The first step is to check which GPUs are available.
 The BMT servers have a tool called `nvtop` to check this: